8 Simple Steps for Creating a 2022 Small Business Marketing Budget

-When developing a marketing and advertising plan for a small business, it can be difficult to know where to allocate your money to get the best results, or even how much should be planned for your small business marketing budget.
-It’s an investment of both time and money that could exponentially grow your customer database if done effectively.
+A small business marketing budget is an investment of both time and money that, when done correctly, can exponentially grow your customer database.
 As with any investment, there’s a measure of risk.
 So how do you know if you’re making the best possible use of your advertising spend?
-We explain below how to create a small business marketing budget in eight basic steps.
+We explain below how to create a small business marketing budget for 2022 in 8 simple steps.

-The first thing to do is define your goals and identify your priorities.
-The point of developing a budget is to help you spend wisely and stay on track with your marketing dollars.
+The first thing to do is define your goals and priorities.
+The point of developing a budget is to spend wisely and keep track of your marketing dollars.
 Remember, your marketing budget needs to fit within your overall business budget and should never be so high that it impacts your business’s ability to function.

-Be sure you have a marketing plan in place that accounts for the entire buyer’s journey.
-Now is the time to think about what goes on behind the scenes of a successful marketing campaign.
-Market and competitor research will cost money, as will hiring a contractor to set up or evaluate different channels (e.g., website, social media).
-If you fail to take these factors into consideration during the planning process and you might spend more than you should on them in the long run.
+Be sure your marketing plan accounts for the entire buyer’s journey.
+Think about what goes on behind the scenes of a successful marketing campaign.
+Market and competitor research will cost money, as will hiring a contractor to set up and evaluate your different channels (e.g., website, social media).
+If you fail to take these factors into consideration during the planning process, you might spend more than you should in the long run.

-Knowing your audience is critical to your budget, and it goes hand in hand with identifying your priorities.
-It will help you identify how many people you’re trying to reach, and it will also help you better identify the frequency necessary to generate the desired impact and inspire action.
-Segmentation is also important because it will help you identify which types of campaigns will be most effective for which groups.
+Knowing your audience is critical to your marketing budget and goes hand in hand with defining your priorities.
+It will help you gauge how many people you’re trying to reach and the frequency necessary to generate the desired result.
+By segmenting your audience, you will be able to glean which types of campaigns are the most effective for which audience groups.

 In one regard, this is an aspect of identifying your target audience.
-After all, you don’t want to waste marketing dollars on advertising on a channel that your customers aren’t even using.
-However, different channels will have different costs, and not all channels will need to be used in the same way for every campaign.
-For example, your social media spend might go toward regular Facebook ads or promoted posts, which your brand would continue making no matter what campaign was running.
+After all, you don’t want to waste marketing dollars on a channel your customers aren’t using.
+However, different channels will have different costs and not all channels will need to be used in the same way for every campaign.
+For example, a portion of your website spend might go toward mobile responsiveness, which your business should continue to do no matter what campaign is running.

-Identifying the channels you plan on using can also help you avoid more surprise costs as well as overreaching your capabilities.
-You’ll consciously include or exclude channels based on your market research and plan for A/B testing, rather than just randomly advertising on a particular channel and hoping it brings success.
-Remember that you should investigate all channels—digital, social, traditional— rather than making assumptions and choosing at random.
+Researching the channels you plan on using can also help you avoid surprise costs and overreaching your capabilities.
+Include or exclude channels based on your market research and plan to A/B test instead of blindly advertising on a channel and hoping it brings success.
+You should investigate all channels—digital, social, print— rather than making assumptions and choosing at random.

 4. Plan Annually

 Advertising success requires a long-term view, so plan your marketing strategy for the coming year, not month.
-While there will always be unexpected events you’ll need to handle, identifying key holidays, seasons, or other events that impact your business and affect the cost of advertising is important.
+While there will always be unexpected events you’ll want to capitalize on, identifying key holidays, seasons or other events that affect your business and advertising costs is important.

-For example, competing for TV advertising slots in 2016 was exacerbated by more people at home.
+Take TV advertising in 2020.
+Competing for time slots was exacerbated by more people at home.
 Several events saw an increase in ad spend, including primetime sporting events and network programming.
 Political coverage also drove up prices, while events like the debates drew viewers from their normal viewing habits.
-Sometimes buying in advance can lower your advertising costs, but this isn’t possible if you don’t plan ahead and look at future opportunities by planning annually.
+Sometimes buying in advance can lower your advertising costs, but this isn’t possible if you don’t plan for future opportunities.

 5. Research Opportunities

-Everything should look to ROI and the impact on your bottom line.
-That means taking a big picture look at your marketing goals.
-What are the opportunities you want to take advantage of, which channels you want to use to reach which audience segments and what are the costs associated with each?
-Compare your intentions with past campaigns and the ROI those offered so you can select the options that are most likely to be successful.
+All advertising should consider potential ROI.
+That means taking a big-picture look at your marketing goals.
+What are your advertising opportunities?
+Which channels do you want to use to reach different audience segments?
+What are the costs associated with each?
+Compare your intentions with past campaigns and the ROI those offered so you can select the best options.

-Remember that there’s no one size fits all path, nor is there a guarantee of success.
+There’s no one-size-fits-all path, nor is there a guarantee of marketing success.
 You also can’t afford to do everything.
-The data you’ll collect throughout each step will help you realize which tactics are most likely to be most successful and have a positive impact on your revenue.
+The data you’ll collect throughout each step will help you realize which tactics are most likely to be most successful.

-As a rule of thumb, a business needs to consider spending between 6% and 20% on marketing annually, depending on how long they’ve been in the market.
-Remember, the marketing dollars you have to spend are limited by other budgetary concerns.
-Take a look at how much your business has already been spending on marketing compared to past results to help set total spend.
+As a general rule, you should spend between 6 and 20% of your total annual budget on marketing, depending on how long your business has been in the market and your annual revenue.
+The marketing dollars you spend are often limited by other budgetary concerns.
+Look at how much your business has already been spending on marketing and compare that number to past results to help set total spend.

-Align your total advertising spend against your marketing calendar.
+Align your total advertising spend with your marketing calendar.
 The amount you budget to spend monthly might fluctuate based on your needs at the time, or the needs of the calendar.
-Your events, sales, special promotions and the calendar holidays all affect monthly budgets.
+Events, sales, special promotions and calendar holidays all affect your monthly budgets.

-These steps are best practices to help you create a small business marketing budget to set your business up for success.
-It will help you align your marketing strategy and goals with your bottom line, thus allowing you to execute each campaign with confidence.
+These steps are best practices to help you create a small business marketing budget that sets your business up for success.
+By aligning your marketing strategy and goals with your bottom line, you’ll execute each marketing campaign with confidence.

-• Review your budget-building process.
-Compare to the steps outlined above and determine if there are steps you’ve ignored or to which you haven’t given the appropriate attention
+- Review your budget-building process.
+Compare it to the steps outlined above to determine if there are steps you’ve ignored or haven’t given appropriate attention.

-• Ensure your budget realistically accounts for ROI so that your revenue is improved by your marketing and your budget reflects growth
+- Ensure your budget realistically accounts for ROI so your revenue is improved by your marketing and your budget reflects growth.

-• Take a close look at the channels you’re using.
-Is your audience present there?
-Are you trying to take on more channels than your business can support
+- Take a close look at the channels you’re using.
+Is your audience using them?
+Are you trying to take on more channels than your business can support?

-• Do you have processes and analytics practices in place to gauge whether your marketing is working?
-You should be able to adjust your marketing throughout the course of your planned budget if necessary, to avoid wasting money because you weren’t monitoring progress
+- Do you have processes in place to gauge whether your marketing is working?
+You should be able to adjust your marketing to your planned budget, if necessary, to avoid wasting money.

-• Remember that this is simply the starting point for a solid marketing budget.
+This is simply the starting point for a solid marketing budget.
 Continue expanding your knowledge base and find more tools to refine the way you spend your budget.
 Your local Valpak marketing consultant is on hand to help you with your 2022 marketing plan and budget, so give them a call today.